goodonone/celebrity-health-fitness-video-subscription/README.md

 ![Design Tier Three View for the Celebrity Health & Fitness App](celebrityFitnessProject/Design/Screenshots/Content/TierThreeView.jpg)

-When the timer hits 00:00:00s, the Live Workout begins.
+For Tier Three only, when the timer hits 00:00:00s, the Live Workout window appears and starts.

 ![Design Tier Three Live Video Continued for the Celebrity Health & Fitness App](celebrityFitnessProject/Design/Screenshots/Content/TierThreeLiveWorkoutView.jpg)